 Step 3: Recipients Details

-This step can be a little confusing as you need to think of yourself as a 3rd part if you are transferring money from one of your accounts to another.
+This step can be a little confusing as you need to think of yourself as a 3rd part if you are doing a bank transfer from one of your accounts to another.
 Filling out the recipient details is pretty easy just make sure to click the relevant button as to whether you know their bank details or not.

 Assuming you are sending money to your Canadian account from your international account you will need to fill out the following form (note: this form appears when you click the green button shown in the image above):

-This is where most people get confused especially if their international account is different to Canada’s.
+This is where most people get confused especially if their international account is not Canadian.

 What is the institution number and where to find it?